7Jay-Lee7/Registration-Form/README.md

 ### Licence

-This project is licenced under the MIT LicenCe.
+This project is licenced under the MIT Licence.
 See the LICENCE file for more information.

 ### Acknowledgments